juanjo255/MITNANEX/README.md

         -w        Working directory.
 Path to create the folder which will contain all mitnanex information. [./mitnanex_results].
         -r        Prefix name add to every produced file. [input file name].
         -c        Coverage.
 Minimum coverage per cluster accepted. [-1].
         -d        Different output directory.
 Create a different output directory every run (it uses the date and time).
+[False]
         -s        Mapping identity.
 Minimun identity between two reads to be store in the same cluster.[0.6] -q        Min mapping quality (>=).
 This is for samtools. [-1].
         -f        Flye mode. [--nano-hq]